 As one writer, Vivienne Nichols from the USA found out, Inis Mór, retains the power to bewitch “Creative writing on the magical, mystical island of Inis Mór was an extraordinary experience.
 Lyrics, lore and landscape offered refreshment, while Irene Graham’s mastery and generosity helped and inspired beyond expression”.

-Aran Islands to Inis Mor’s east, there’s plenty of inspiration for everyone.
-Sightseeing
+With another two Aran Islands to Inis Mor’s east, there’s plenty of inspiration for everyone.

 While many of Ireland’s sights may leave you speechless for some moments, we’re certain you’ll have plenty to write about them for many years to come.